 Lullaby will receive its world premiere in '23-'24 touring major theaters around the Netherlands including a premiere at the O. Festival (former Operadagen Rotterdam).
-The U.S. premiere will take place at Festival Opera in California in the summer of 2023.
-Lullaby will perform at the O-Lab at the O Festival in 2022 in a work-in-progress presentation.
+The U.S. premiere will take place at Festival Opera in California in the summer of 2024.
+Lullaby performed in the O-Lab at the O Festival in 2022 in a work-in-progress presentation.

 The Creative Team

 Kamala Sankaram, composer